 The total number of Resource Centres (RCs) in March 2011 amounts to 352 instances, of which: 326 are contributed by European NGIs/EIROs that are EGI-InSPIRE partners or Council members and 26 by integrated Resource infrastructure Provides (RPs) namely: Canada, Latin America – Brazil, Chile, Colombia and Mexico, and Iniciativa de Grid de America Latina - Caribe – Argentina, Brazil, Chile, Venezuela).
 Of these 326 RCs, 27 are contributed by Asia Pacific NGIs.
 The number of Resource Centres has been increasing at a lower speed since PQ2: while PY1 was characterized by the expansion of the infrastructure in the Baltic region, Latin America and Asia Pacific, PY2 was stable, and in PY3 further expansions will be mainly driven by the integration of new providers or by the integration of new software platforms.

 In PY2 two new RPs got engaged with EGI by signing a Resource infrastructure Provider MoU: the South African Grid Initiative and the Ukrainian National Grid.
-In March 2012 EGI comprises resources provided across 56 countries and one European Intergovernmental Research Institute - CERN.
+In March 2012 EGI comprised resources provided across 56 countries and one European Intergovernmental Research Institute - CERN..
 12 countries contribute resources through Resource Infrastructure Providers that are non-EGI-InSPIRE partners but are fully integrated with the EGI Services Infrastructure.

 EGI currently comprehends 27 national operations centres and 9 federated operations centres encompassing multiple NGIs.
 The existing federated centres in Europe (IberGrid, NGI_NL and NGI_IT) comprehend two countries and are the result of a collaboration agreement that is expected to continue in PY3.
 On the other hand, integrated federated centres in Asia Pacific and Latin America encompass a large number of countries.
 The creation of new national grid initiatives in those regions will depend on their trends of expansion and on national policies.
 A new operations centre was created in Finland (NGI_FI) in June 2011.
 Part of the Finnish resources is operated by NGI_NDGF and another set of sites by NGI_FI.
 Two new additional NGIs were rolled to production: NGI_IE in June 2011 and NGI_UK in November 2011.

 At the end of PQ7 the total amount of CPU cores contributed by EGI-InSPIRE partners and RPs council members, amounted to 270,800 and 2.96 Million HEP-SPEC 06.
-The contributed compute capacity increase significantly: the number of CPU cores increased by 30.7% since March 2011, while the installed capacity in HEP-SPEC 06 increased by 49.5% thus largely exceeding the expected targets for PY2.
+The contributed compute capacity increased significantly: the number of CPU cores increased by 30.7% since March 2011, while the installed capacity in HEP-SPEC 06 increased by 49.5% thus largely exceeding the expected targets for PY2.
 Storage capacity also increased considerably: the total amount of reported installed disk capacity amounts to 139 PB (+31.4% yearly increase), while the tape capacity amounts to 134.3 PB (+50% yearly increase).

 HPC integration activities focused on the objective of supporting loosely and tightly coupled multi-scale simulations across EGI and PRACE resources.
 Pilot activities were carried out in collaboration with the MAPPER project.
 A joint MAPPER-EGI-PRACE task force helped with the operational integration of the MAPPER software platform.